caltechlibrary/acacia/acacia/templates/README.md

 Convensions for Acacia templates
 ================================

-- common/* these include common elements re-used across the templates
+- item.tpl is used for displaying both item level content
-- error.tpl this is used for error response pages
+- list.tpl is for listing items
-- 404.tpl return an HTTP 404 error page
+- error.tpl for handling errors like 404, no authorized